 The chorus of girls behind him adopted the unlovely timbres of barflies and loose-larynxed addicts.
-Then there followed a lament from Uncle Chop Chop’s long-suffering lover, again backed by the wailing, hardnosed harridans.
-A few more numbers – all in a ’70s pub blues or alco-disco vein – and it was on to the serious stuff.
+Then there followed a lament from Uncle Chop Chop’s long-suffering lover, again backed by the wailing, hardnosed harridans.… Read more

 Following the death last month of Mark “Chopper” Read, everyone in Melbourne was apparently his best friend, closest confidant and/or came within a hair’s breadth of some sort of life-ending altercation with him.
 And at first glance it’s hard to see why a violent criminal with a history of mental health issues and a lack of ears would be a cultural hero.

 After all, Australia, as you learned with the recent election result, is a conservative country that fears change, eschews unpredictability, works impossible hours for stagnant wages (in fact, works the longest hours in the western world), and is so terrified of outsiders that both the major political parties ran large public campaigns predicated on promising to keep foreigners out, despite the desperate need they were in.
 We like our boats repelled, not rocked.

 However, that’s not that self-image we prefer to have.
 Australia likes to present itself as a self-sufficient nation of outlaws and larrikins, rattlin’ cages and breakin’ all the rules.… Read more